andrewcooke/pytyp/pytyp.rst

 include type information) could pool registry information?

-**Expansion** of a value by type covers a variety of uses where we want to operate on some sub-set of the data and, perhaps, recombine the results into a similar structure to before.
-One example is the automatic mapping between ``dict`` and user–definde classes.
+**Expansion** of a value by type covers a variety of uses where we want to operate on some sub-set of the data and, perhaps, recombine the results.
+One example is to automate mapping between ``dict`` and user–defined classes.
 Another is structural type verification.

+Setting identification aside, we seem to have two possible semantics: one structural; the other based on witnesses.

 A Little Formality
 ~~~~~~~~~~~~~~~~~~